-Lately, I've been working towards automating this capacity, by implementing programs which can imagine their futures, making informed choices about them, and then modify themselves to enact those choices - the inklings of free will.
-We call it prospective computing (Luís Moniz Pereira and Gonçalo Lopes, 2009).
+Lately, I've been working towards automating this capacity, by implementing programs which can imagine their futures, making informed choices about them, and then modify themselves to enact those choices - the inklings free will.
+We call it prospective computing (Gonçalo Lopes, Luís Moniz Pereira, 2006).